AadeshMishra333/Semester-5-Study-and-Labs/EOM/Readme.md

 SO EOM GOOD (12/08/2026)

 ### 13/08/2026
 * Made notes till systems approach of management(slow but good and real progress, EOM Team 3 Final for the term assignment

+### 17/08/2026
+* Made MCQ Question Set - See before Surprise Test 1